 Spencer Wilson, '09

-Spencer Wilson is the Brayton-Thornton Attorney at Public Justice, where he works on impact litigation in the areas of consumer law and civil rights.
-Prior to joining Public Justice, Spencer managed the Tenants After Foreclosure Project at Bay Area Legal Aid with the assistance of UT Justice Corps fellowship administered through the William Wayne Justice Center.
+Spencer is an associate with Meyers Nave in Oakland, California.
+Previously he was the Brayton-Thornton Attorney at Public Justice, where he worked on impact litigation in the areas of consumer law and civil rights.
+Prior to joining Public Justice, Spencer managed the Tenants After Foreclosure Project at Bay Area Legal Aid. funded by a Texas Law Justice Corps fellowship administered through the William Wayne Justice Center.
 Spencer successfully represented tenants in a variety of civil and administrative matters and he briefed, argued, and won one of the first appellate cases in the country interpreting the Protecting Tenants at Foreclosure Act.

-While at UT, Spencer was Editor-in-Chief of the Texas Journal on Civil Liberties and Civil Rights, a William Wayne Justice Center Public Service Scholar, a participant in the Capital Punishment and Criminal Defense Clinics, and the Court Watch Fellow at the Texas Watch Foundation, where he researched the impact of the Texas Supreme Court’s decisions on consumer justice laws.
+While at Texas Law, Spencer was Editor-in-Chief of the Texas Journal on Civil Liberties and Civil Rights, a William Wayne Justice Center Public Service Scholar, a participant in the Capital Punishment and Criminal Defense Clinics, and the Court Watch Fellow at the Texas Watch Foundation, where he researched the impact of the Texas Supreme Court’s decisions on consumer justice laws.
 He spent his summers at Texas RioGrande Legal Aid in Austin and Bay Area Legal Aid in Oakland.
 Prior to attending law school, Spencer was a legislative assistant for Congressman Earl Blumenauer.
-He received his B.A. in Politics from Pomona College in 2001.